1 Bg 9-1972: The Most Confidential Knowledge

 > features of His transcendental body.
 In the Eleventh

-> Chapter of Bhagavad-gita also it is stated that
+> Chapter of the Gita also it is stated, tenaiva rupena

-> Arjuna prayed to see Krsna's form of four hands (
+> etc. Arjuna prayed to see again that form of four hands,

-> features of the Supreme Lord are certainly not those of an
+> different features of the Supreme Lord are certainly not

-217 Some of those who deride Krsna and who are infected with
+209 Some of those who deride Krsna, who are infected with

 > of unauthorized persons who deride Krsna.
 Jiva Gosvami,